jonaskivi/rae_programming_language/README.md

 		return 0
 	}

+# Some features

 The defining feature of Rae is that each variable has a kind, which can be one of:

 	val : for value.
 Value types are usually the default, so you can leave it out.

-	ref : for reference. refs own their memory.
+	ref : for reference.
+Refs own their memory.
 	Reference types are the default for function parameters.

-	opt : for optional. opts own their memory.
+	opt : for optional.
+Opts own their memory.

 	link : for link.
-A sort of pointer in two directions. links don't own their memory.
+A sort of pointer in two directions.
+Links don't own their memory.
 	They can point to vals, refs or opts.

 	ptr : a pointer type for interfacing with C/C++.